Erlangen

 Together with Nuremberg, Fürth, and Schwabach, Erlangen forms one of the three metropolises in Bavaria.
 With the surrounding area, these cities form the European Metropolitan Region of Nuremberg, one of 11 metropolitan areas in Germany.
 The cities of Nuremberg, Fürth, and Erlangen also form a triangle on a map, which represents the heartland of the Nuremberg conurbation.

-An element of the city that goes back a long way in history, but is still noticeable, is the settlement of Huguenots after the withdrawal of the Edict of Nantes in 1685.
+An element of the city that goes back a long way in history, but is still noticeable, is the settlement of Huguenots after the Revocation of the Edict of Nantes in 1685.
 Today, many aspects of daily life in the city are dominated by the Friedrich Alexander University Erlangen-Nuremberg and the Siemens technology group.

 Geography

 Erlangen is located on the edge of the Middle Franconian Basin and at the floodplain of the Regnitz River.
 The river divides the city into two halves of about equal sizes.
 In the western part of the city, the Rhine–Main–Danube Canal lies parallel to the Regnitz.